FedRAMP/docs/tools/site/content/rev5/playbook/csp/continuous-monitoring/collaborative-monitoring.md

 - The CSP makes information (e.g., DR, SCR, etc.) available via the FedRAMP secure repository at least one week prior to the monthly Collaborative ConMon meeting and then notifies all group members.

-- During the monthly Collaborative ConMon meeting, the CSP briefs all group members on DR, SCR, etc. and holds room for Q\&A.
+- During the monthly Collaborative ConMon meeting, the CSP briefs all group members on DR, SCR, etc. and holds room for Q&A.

 - After the monthly meeting, the CSP sends a follow up email that summarizes the discussion topics and reminds group members of the window of time to ask any follow up questions.
-After the defined Q\&A period has ended, the CSP sends a follow-up email, informing group members that no objections were raised; therefore, the DR, SCR, etc. is considered approved.
+After the defined Q&A period has ended, the CSP sends a follow-up email, informing group members that no objections were raised; therefore, the DR, SCR, etc. is considered approved.

 ### Section 6: Agency-specific ConMon requirements